Homemade Lamb or Goat Braunschweiger / Liverwurst

 Homemade lamb or goat liverwurst or braunschweiger recipe

-Braunshweiger, also known as liverwurst, is a really popular form of charcuterie where I live in Wisconsin.
+This is my all-time favorite liver sausage.
+Braunschweiger, also known as liverwurst, is a really popular form of charcuterie where I live in Wisconsin.
 Rich and filling, a bit like summer sausage with a deeper flavor, and it’s fantastic on a cheese plate or just a simple sandwich (spread with plenty of salted butter, thank you).

-You can buy braunshweiger at just about any supermarket, but the commercial varieties are mostly made with sub-par meat, along with additives like corn syrup I don’t like in my food.
+You can buy braunschweiger at just about any supermarket, but the commercial varieties are mostly made with sub-par meat, along with additives like corn syrup I don’t like in my food.
 Making your own braunshweiger is not the easiest type of charcuterie to make, but it doesn’t involve any aging like my lamb or goat country ham, or lamb pancetta.

 Homemade lamb or goat liverwurst or braunschweiger recipe